Skip to main content

 Badjias

-Fried dough balls made with black-eyed pea flour, similar to Nigerian akara.
-Crispy outside, fluffy inside.
-Popular breakfast street food.
+Fried dough balls made from black-eyed pea flour, close cousins of Nigerian akara.
+Crisp outside, fluffy inside, and a common breakfast off the street.

 Pãozinho